rickstaa/crypto-listings-sniper/README.md

 ## How to use

-1. Setup a discord application (see https://discordjs.guide/preparations/setting-up-a-bot-application.html#what-is-a-token-anyway).
+1. Setup a discord application (see [this guide](https://discordjs.guide/preparations/setting-up-a-bot-application.html#what-is-a-token-anyway)).
-2. Setup a telegram bot (see https://telegrambots.github.io/book/1/quickstart.html).
+2. Setup a telegram bot (see [this guide](https://telegrambots.github.io/book/1/quickstart.html)).
 3. Install the Golang dependencies using `go get`.
 4. Build the bot using `go build`
 5. Rename the `.env.tamplate` file to `.env` and insert the required environmental variables.